951 Gaspra

 951 Gaspra is an S-type asteroid that orbits very close to the inner edge of the asteroid belt.
 Gaspra was discovered by Russian astronomer G. N. Neujmin in 1916.
 Neujmin named it after Gaspra, a Black Sea retreat that was visited by his contemporaries, such as Gorky and Tolstoy.

-Gaspra was the first asteroid ever to be closely approached when it was visited by the Galileo spacecraft, which flew by on its way to Jupiter on 29 October 1991.
+Gaspra was the first asteroid to ever be visited by a spacecraft when it was visited by the Galileo spacecraft, which flew by on its way to Jupiter on 29 October 1991.

 Physical characteristics

 Apart from a multitude of small craters, Gaspra has half a dozen large flat areas and concavities.
 One of these flat areas, Dunne Regio, is a 5 × 7 km area that is flat to within 200 m.
 It is uncertain whether these are the result of impacts or whether they are instead facets formed when Gaspra broke off its parent asteroid.
 In the weak, lopsided gravity of Gaspra, impact craters would naturally take on such flat, lopsided shapes, making this determination difficult.
 The flat facets and concavities give Gaspra a very angular appearance.

 Gaspra's surface area has been calculated at about 525 km^{2}, which, for comparison, is about the size of Guam, or half the land area of Hong Kong.